-Looking for new walks to recharge my batteries, one place had been catching my eye for a while: the Val d’Hérens and more particularly Mont Miné, which is at the far end of this Valais valley.
+Looking for new walks to recharge my batteries, one place had been catching my eye for a while: the Val d’Hérens and more particularly Mont Miné Glacier, which is at the far end of a Valais valley.

 I will take you for a simple but wild hike in a mountain setting that will turn into a timeless, lunar landscape.